Many people think of Carnuntum as one location, but this archaeological park has more to offer anyone wishing to delve into Roman history.

-Just before the arena is the large 2nd-century civilian amphitheater: what’s left of a building that once housed an audience of 12000+.
+The arena’s neighbour is a large 2nd-century civilian amphitheater: what’s left of a building that once housed an audience of 12000+.

-Though much of the amphitheater is little more than a grass-covered incline, the ring of slender trees (poplars?) that surround the circular remains confers a Mediterranean feel on the place.
+Though much of the amphitheater forms little more than a grass-covered incline, the ring of slender trees (poplars?) that surround the circular site confers a Mediterranean feel on the place.

-Best of all, the site is now full of European ground squirrels (pictured above), which you don’t get to see too often.
-I expect the Romans once ate them, so the squirrels got the last laugh.
+Best of all, the area is now full of European ground squirrels (pictured above), which you don’t get to see too often.
+I imagine the Romans once ate them, so the squirrels got the last laugh.

 This 1st-century amphitheatre offers a little more to look around than its civilian equivalent, though it is, inevitably, mostly ruins.
 An adjacent building has a small exhibition on gladiators along with a multimedia interactive city plan.

-Close your eyes and you can smell the sweat of the combatants, hear the roar of the crowd, and sense the fear of the man who forgot to put a parking ticket on his chariot.
+Close your eyes, and you can smell the sweat of the combatants, hear the roar of the crowd, and sense the fear of the man who forgot to put a parking permit on his chariot.
 This location also needs a Carnuntum ticket.

 How to see the sites

 See the Carnuntum overview for directions to the various locations, including the main site with its reconstructions.